 Chiral active matter is a variant of active matter systems in which the motion of the constituent particles violates mirror symmetry.
 In this letter, we simulate two-dimensional chiral Active Brownian Particles, the simplest chiral model in which each particle undergoes circular motion, and show that the system crystallizes at low densities well below the melting point of the equilibrium counterpart.
 Crystallization is only possible if the orbital radius is long enough to align the circulating particles, but short enough for neighboring particles to avoid collisions.
 Of course, the system must be driven sufficiently far from equilibrium, since chirality cannot affect thermodynamic properties in classical equilibrium systems.
 The fluid-crystal phase diagram shows a re-entrant melting transition as a function of the radius of the circles.
 We show that at least one of the two transitions follows the same two-step melting scenario as in equilibrium systems.

-{\it Introduction}--- The macroscopic properties of classical systems in equilibrium are known to be unaffected by chirality (or broken mirror symmetry) in the underlying microscopic equations of motion ~\cite{landaustaphys1,Kubo1990statphys-recitation}.
+The macroscopic properties of classical systems in equilibrium are known to be unaffected by chirality (or broken mirror symmetry) in the underlying microscopic equations of motion ~\cite{landaustaphys1,Kubo1990statphys-recitation}.
 For example, a magnetic field that induces chiral motion of point charges cannot induce macroscopic magnetization, according to the Bohr-van Leeuwen theorem~\cite{Bohr1911,vanLeeuwen1919}.
 This is not the case when the system is taken out of equilibrium, where it is expected that the interplay of chirality and violation of detailed balance will lead to new phenomena not found in equilibrium systems.
-Active matter offers an ideal testbed for studying such phenomena~\cite{Liebchen2022epl}.
+Active matter, due to its intrinsic nonequilibrium nature, offers an ideal testbed for studying such phenomena~\cite{Liebchen2022epl}.
 Chiral motions are abundant in biological systems.